clydeio/clydeio/README.md

 * Request passes through each *global prefilter* in the same order they are configured.
 * Request is redirected to the right provider and enters the *providers configuration zone*.
 * Request passes through each *provider's prefilter* in the same order they are configured.
+* If the request matches any *provider's resource* the resource prefilters are applied.
 * Request is proxied to the private API.
+* If the request matches any *provider's resource* the resource postfilters are applied.
 * Request passes through each *provider's postfilter* in the same order they are configured.
 * Request passes through each *global postfilter* in the same order they are configured.

-As we can see, working with global/provider prefilter/postfilters give us maximum flexibility to implement any possible configuration.
+As we can see, working with global/provider/resource prefilter/postfilters give us maximum flexibility to implement any possible configuration.

 Note a filter is designed to make an action and it is up to you decide at which place to execute.
 This way, we can configure two filters, of the same type  but with different options, and execute them at different places.
 For example, one *access log* filter as global prefilter to log all requests (no matter the provider) and another *access log*  filter executed as a provider's prefilter to log only the requests addressed to that concrete provider.